Was Parmenides a mystic?

 “If you were blind, you would not be guilty of sin.
 But since you claim you can see, your guilt remains.”

 Carry on the conversation by leaving a comment below.
-If you enjoyed this article, please share.
+Also, please check out the featured book below.
 Thank you!

 - Waterfield, Robin, translator and commentator, The First Philosophers, p.
 49, Oxford University Press, Oxford, 2000